ManuvelVictor/Learn-Android-Development-using-Kotlin/README.md

 ### Build Directory
 The `build` directory is where the output of the build process is stored, such as the compiled code and the APK file.

+## Other Directories
+There are a few other directories in the project that are not part of the `app` directory:

 In summary, the `app` directory is where most of the important files in an Android project are located.
 The `AndroidManifest.xml` file, `java` directory, `res` directory, and Gradle scripts are the most essential files for creating an Android app.
 The Gradle wrapper, `gradle` directory, `.idea` directory, and `build` directory are important for the build process.